 Did you see the yarn-wrapped initial ornaments we made the other day?
 Well, today’s craft is just as easy.
 All you need is cardboard and paint.
 Of course, If you want to, you can add some extras, but if you want to keep the activity simple, you can just get creative with your paint technique.

-You may also like our: Easy Initial Ornaments for Toddlers and Preschoolers and our Styrofoam Initial Ornaments for Toddlers and Preschoolers
+You may also like our: Easy Initial Ornaments for Toddlers and Preschoolers and our Styrofoam Initial Ornaments for Toddlers and Preschoolers and our Cardboard and Button Initials Ornaments.

 Each of the hooligans chose a different technique for painting their cardboard initials.
 For the letter J below, an ombre/blending technique was used.